bers31/bernardo.github.io/Project_Unsupervised_Learning/README.md

-# Student Performance Clustering Using Unsupervised Learning
+# Advance Student Performance Clustering Using Unsupervised Learning

 This project showcases the development of a student performance clustering system using the K-Means algorithm, an unsupervised learning approach, to identify patterns and group students based on their performance.
 The system includes an interactive user interface built with Streamlit to provide a seamless and engaging experience for exploring the clustering results.